Diksha0510/Pictionary/README.md

 # Pictionary
-_A real-time pictionary game against a bot._
+_A real-time game of pictionary against a bot._

 ## Get Started!